esteblock/token-playground/docs/5_get_info_about_token_in_stellar.md

 git clone https://github.com/esteblock/token-playground/
 ```

-# 1. GET INFO ABOUT TOKEN FROM STELLAR
+# 1. Get info about token from stellar

 Asset info is stored in stellar ledgers.
 In order to simplify the access to the  ata,  stellar provides Horizon api with several endpoints.
 Next the url  endpoint with the query string to request asset info.